-In India, basil is considered a sacred herb, and in Egypt, it was offered to the gods: so great was its power that ordinary mortals could not use it.
+In India, basil is considered a sacred herb, and in Egypt, it was offered to the gods: so great was the power that ordinary mortals could not use it.

-It was also highly appreciated by the Greeks and Romans, who often resorted to its magical virtues.
+The Greeks and Romans also highly appreciated it and often resorted to its magical virtues.

 For the ancient Egyptians and the Greeks, basil was connected to a symbolism linked to death and was used for embalming.

 Even among the ancient Romans, basil was considered a diabolical symbol of misfortune and hatred.
-According to Pliny the Elder, the plant was capable of generating states of torpor and madness, and even Chrysippus claimed that it could be harmful to the stomach and the liver.
+According to Pliny the Elder, the plant could generate states of torpor and madness, and even Chrysippus claimed that it could be harmful to the stomach and the liver.

 The Chinese and the Arabs knew the medicinal properties; the Crusaders filled the hold of their ships with basil on the return of the Holy Land because according to them, the plant kept insects, diseases and odors away.
-In the Middle Ages, people assumed that these leaves have magical properties, so they were used for the preparation of filters and potions.
+In the Middle Ages, people assumed these leaves had magical properties, so they were used to prepare filters and potions.